nihara96/flutter_voting_app/README.md

 ## Smart Contract Voting Application

-Voting application using smart contract.
+Voting application using smart contract.In this application block chain is used to store transaction data.

 ### Environment